5 Common CPR Side Effects and Complications of CPR

 Aspiration & Vomiting

 Vomiting during CPR is a frequently encountered complication and poses a significant risk to the cardiac arrest victim.
-When a person experiences cardiac arrest, they are unconscious and unable to clear any vomit that may occur.
+When a person experiences cardiac arrest, they are unconscious and unable to clear any vomit that occurs.
 If the vomit is not promptly removed, it can be aspirated, meaning it is inhaled into the lungs.
-This can have dire consequences as it obstructs the airway and can lead to severe infections.
+This has dire consequences as it obstructs the airway and leads to severe infections.

 Broken Ribs and Skeletal Chest Injuries